 The Landscape Gardening Program prepares individuals to manage and maintain sustainable ornamental landscapes, fruit and vegetable gardens, and high quality turfgrass.
 Our curriculum focuses instruction in the areas of landscape design and installation, arboriculture, greenhouse production, and irrigation.
 Other potential coursework covers applicable principles of horticulture and gardening, plant and soil nutrition, integrated pest management, equipment operation, and personnel supervision.
 As part of the required coursework, students also take the NC Pesticide License and the Certified Plant Professional Exams.

-Graduates should qualify for employment in a variety of positions associated with nurseries, garden centers, greenhouses, landscape operations, governmental agencies/parks, golf courses, sports complexes, highway vegetation, turf maintenance companies, and private and public gardens.
-Graduates should also be prepared to take the North Carolina Pesticide Applicators Examination and the North Carolina Certified Plant Professional Examination.
+Qualified graduates have secured employment in a variety of positions across the Green Industry: nurseries, garden centers, greenhouses, landscape operations, governmental agencies/parks, golf courses, sports complexes, highway vegetation, turf maintenance companies, and private and public gardens.

 - ENG 111

-- Students are required to participate in three semesters of an on-campus field experience in the Sandhills Horticultural Gardens.
-Students will reside in Steed Hall during the Work-Based Learning period.
+- Students are required to participate in 2 semesters of on-campus field experience in the Sandhills Horticultural Gardens.
+Students are expected to log approximately 160 contact hours during the semester.

-- During the last semester of the second year, students participate in a paid field experience under the supervision of the Landscape Gardening instructors.
+- In your final semester, students are required to complete a paid internship.
 Expenses incurred for room and board are the responsibility of the student.

 Certifications & Licenses